YordanGeorgiev/qto/doc/md/issue-tracker-user-stories.md

 As a UI user
 In order to quickly comprehend the data in the lists
 I wanto each row of the ui to have a certain minimum height and whenever the data cannot fit into this height to be greater than it

+#### 7.5.4.
+Drag and drop columns in table to reorder columns order

+As the UI user of an issue-tracker instance
+In order to list the attributes of an item in a order significant for the moment I want to be able to drag and drop columns in the table so that the System would re-render the table with the new order.

 ### 7.6.
 Issues data transfer between different projects